Latest Podcast Episodes

 Follow us!

-Brendan is on Twitter as @critiqaltheory, Nathan is @nathanbottomley, Todd is @toddbeilby, and Richard is @RichardLStone.
-You can follow the podcast on Twitter as @FTEpodcast.
+Brendan is on Twitter as @brandybongos, Nathan is @nathanbottomley, Todd is @toddbeilby and Richard is @RichardLStone.
+The Flight Through Entirety theme was arranged by Cameron Lam.
+You can follow the podcast on Twitter at @FTEpodcast.
+And more surprising and completely reliable information about the show can be found at @FTEwhofacts.

-We're also on Facebook, and you can check out our website at flightthroughentirety.com.
-And please consider rating or reviewing us on iTunes, or we'll forget to pay you for your lovely painting of the Fritillaria meleagris that we're storing in the boot of our Daimler.
+We’re also on Facebook, and you can check out our website at flightthroughentirety.com.
+Please consider rating or reviewing us on iTunes, or we’ll unexpectedly spin around screeching and then explode for no reason.

 -